Alimony (1917 film): Plot

-As described in a film magazine, Bernice Bristol Flint (Whittell), an attractive grass widow (a woman divorced or separated from her husband), associates herself intimately with a number of divorce attorneys who live well on their percentage from unscrupulously secured divorces carrying a large alimony.
-She is interested in young clubman Howard Turner (Fischer), who has not remained devoted to her during the period of her latest divorce.
+As described in a film magazine, Bernice Bristol Flint, an attractive grass widow (a woman divorced or separated from her husband), associates herself intimately with a number of divorce attorneys who live well on their percentage from unscrupulously secured divorces carrying a large alimony.
+She is interested in young clubman Howard Turner, who has not remained devoted to her during the period of her latest divorce.
 She is furious at his waning ardor and considers herself practically jilted as she plots revenge on him.
-She succeeds in interesting him in Marjorie (Wilson), a charming guest of hers, and soon brings about a marriage between the couple.
-Then, with the assistance of unprincipled lawyer Elijah Stone (Allardt), she separates the pair and begins to frame up a case against which no marital happiness could live.
+She succeeds in interesting him in Marjorie, a charming guest of hers, and soon brings about a marriage between the couple.
+Then, with the assistance of unprincipled lawyer Elijah Stone, she separates the pair and begins to frame up a case against which no marital happiness could live.
 Many misunderstandings occur which make the couple miserable that cannot be explained.
 They continue to suffer until confederates of the divorcee and attorney turn state's evidence and the guilty man and woman are convicted.
 The bride and groom, greatly relieved, continue their honeymoon in peace and quiet.